jackwillis/lyco/README.md

 # Lyco

 Lyco a.k.a.
 MassTextMachine is a web app for sending SMS messages to a large batch of recipients (mass texting).

-It is specific to the SMS provider Twilio.
+It requires the Ruby programming language, a Redis database, and an account with the SMS provider Twilio.
-It is built with the Ruby programming language and the Sinatra web framework.
+On the server, it uses the Sinatra web framework, and in the browser, it uses jQuery.

 ![Build status](https://travis-ci.org/jackwillis/lyco.svg?branch=master)

-## Installation
+## Local installation

-1. [Download](https://www.ruby-lang.org/en/downloads/) or check (`ruby -v`) for Ruby 2.7.0.
+1. [Download](https://www.ruby-lang.org/en/downloads/) or check (`ruby -v`) for Ruby 2.3 or greater.

 2. [Set up](https://redis.io/topics/quickstart) or provision a Redis server.